Andersoncrs5/Blog-springboot/README.md

-# Project Description: RESTful Blog Application
+# RESTful Blog Application In Spring boot with Java

 Overview: